puppetlabs/puppet-instruqt-tracks/install-and-explore-the-puppet-agent-on-linux/03-describe-a-file-resource/assignment.md

 slug: describe-a-file-resource
 id: qoptwf0kdkvj
 type: challenge
-title: "Describe a File Resource \U0001F4BB"
+title: "Describe a file resource \U0001F4BB"
 teaser: Create an empty file.
 Then, request a description of it and review the output.
 notes:
 - type: text